Eldron01/NFC_Medication/README.md

 STLs:

-I modified the STLs that Andrea created to allow more room for wires and a larger speaker.
-I used these speakers: "uxcell 9mmx5.5mm" (B018I1WBNQ).
+I modified the STLs that Andrea created to allow more room for wires and a larger buzzer.
+I used these buzzers: "uxcell 9mmx5.5mm" (B018I1WBNQ).